HEP-FCC/fcc-tutorials/README.md

 # The FCC Starterkit

 These are the lessons taught during the [FCC Starterkit][starterkit] (the format is heavily inspired by the LHCb starterkit!).
-If you'd like to join the next workshop, visit [the website][starterkit] to find out when that will how and how to sign up.
+If you'd like to join the next workshop, visit [the website](https://cern.ch/fccsw) to find out when that will how and how to sign up.

-If you'd just like to learn about how to use the FCC software, [read on](first-analysis-steps-renamed/README)!
+If you'd just like to learn about how to use the FCC software, [read on](software-basics/README)!

 [starterkit]: https://hep-fcc.github.io/fcc-tutorials
 [first-analysis-steps]: https://hep-fcc.github.io/fcc-tutorials/software-basics/